clairton/unoapi-cloud/README.md

 WHATSAPP_VERSION=Version of whatsapp, default to local Baileys version.
 CONSUMER_TIMEOUT_MS=miliseconds in timeout for consume job, default is 30000 MESSAGE_CHECK_WAAPP=message to send webwook when uno fails on reading content. default '🕒 Não foi possível ler a mensagem.
 Peça para enviar novamente ou abra o Whatsapp no celular.'
+ONLY_HELLO_TEMPLATE=true sets hello template as the only default template, default false.
 ```

 Bucket env to config assets media compatible with S3, this config can't save in redis: